-One of the best parts about making a stir fry is that it can easily be customized using whatever you have on hand.
+What I love about stir fries is that they can easily be customized using whatever you have on hand.
 You can use your favorite vegetables, including carrots, peppers, onions, and more!

 Ingredients You’ll Need